 ECAC Common Evaluation Process (CEP) of security equipment

-The ECAC Common Evaluation Process (CEP) of security equipment is the laboratory testing programme of security equipment against ECAC/EU performance standards established by ECAC Member States in order to provide a common reference for national administrations to certify/approve the security equipment deployed at airports under their responsibility.
+The ECAC Common Evaluation Process (CEP) of security equipment is the laboratory testing programme established by ECAC Member States to assess security equipment against ECAC/EU performance standards and provide a common reference for national administrations to certify/approve the security equipment deployed at airports under their responsibility.

 The aims of the CEP are to:

 - evaluate the technical performance of security equipment in an objective and standardised manner across the different Participating Test Centres participating in the process; and

 - provide ECAC Member States with reliable information on equipment performance against adopted technical standards.

 In January 2020, the European Commission acknowledged the CEP as a pre-condition for the approval of civil aviation security equipment in the European Union.
 As a consequence, the European Commission grants automatic eligibility for the EU approval of security equipment and the "EU Stamp" marking to security equipment confirmed by the CEP as meeting ECAC/EU performance standards.

 In addition, those tested configurations found to meet an ECAC/EU performance standard are published in the public part of the ECAC website, for the benefit of the wider international community, i.e. non-ECAC Member States and industry stakeholders (e.g. airport operators).

 Non-ECAC States such as Australia, Canada, Israel or the United States, which have their own security equipment testing programmes, recognise the value of the CEP and participate in ECAC technical meetings to exchange information and work towards the harmonisation of performance standards and testing procedures.